Rashod Berry

-Rashod Berry (born October 14, 1996) is an American football linebacker for the Houston Gamblers of the United Football League (UFL).
+Rashod Berry (born October 14, 1996) is an American football linebacker.
 He played college football for Ohio State.

 Early life

 Born in 1996, Berry played basketball and football at Lorain High School.
-A wide receiver and defensive end in high school, he went on to play as a tight end for five years at Ohio State (though for his freshman year he was listed as a defensive end), accumulating 17 receptions for 198 yards and four touchdowns.
+A wide receiver and defensive end in high school, he went on to play as a tight end for five years at Ohio State, though for his freshman year he was listed as a defensive end.
+He accumulated 17 receptions for 198 yards and four touchdowns.